Harborough District: Geography

-Topography and landscape

 The landscape of the district comprises both pastoral and upland characters.
 Generally the A6 Market Harborough to Leicester Road forms the boundary between each.
 The lower pastoral landscape of South Leicestershire is found to the west of the A6 whilst the more undulating upland landscape of High Leicestershire is found to the east.

 South Leicestershire consists of gentler country around Lutterworth and Kibworth.
 Low hills swell out of shallow valleys and villages are pinpointed by church spires peeping above dark spinneys.
 Near Foxton and Gumley the Laughton Hills tumble down to the Grand Union Canal and Welland Valley, forming one of the best landscapes in this part of the district.

 High Leicestershire consists of the tract of land between Market Harborough, Tilton On The Hill and towards Melton Mowbray and forms some of the loneliest countryside in the Midlands.
 Many villages were deserted centuries ago and remote hills such as Robin-a-Tiptoe in the parish of Tilton peer out over pastures and the occasional farmhouse.

 The infant River Avon and River Welland form the southern border of the district with Northamptonshire with sources at Naseby and Sibbertoft respectively.

 Brampton Valley Way, the former Northampton to Market Harborough Railway, is now a car free 'linear' park.
 It provides a 14 mile long walking, cycling and, in parts, horse riding route.

-Population
+Demography

 Despite Harborough District being the largest in Leicestershire by area it is primarily rural in nature and its population density is relatively low.
 Population growth for the district is nonetheless healthy and is set out below: